JitendraManishMaurya04/Kubernetes/README.md

 				  Each POD contains a "pause" container also known as sandbox container which holds network namespace(netns). pause container enables communication between containers.
 When a container dies and recreated it will hold the IP-address.
 But if the POD itself dies,the IP-Address is re-allocated.

-	->SERVICE: Its a STATIC/PERMANENT IP-ADDRESS, that can be attched to each POD.
+	->SERVICE: Provides a STATIC/PERMANENT IP-ADDRESS, that can be attched to each POD.
 			   Life-cycle of POD and SERVICE are not connected.
 So, even if a POD is recreated, the SERVICE and ITS IP-ADDRESS will stay.
 			   It also acts as a LOAD-BALANCER.
 The SERVICE gets the incoming requests from the INGRESS and forwards to POD.